OscarCampos98/secure-telemetry-monitoring-system/README.md

-# secure-telemetry-monitoring-system
+# Secure Telemetry Monitoring System
 > 🚧 Prototype project — core encryption + telemetry pipeline working; logging & network transmission in progress.

-## Introduction

-Goal: Secure, tamper-resistant telemetry + command channel for Raspberry Pi–based uncrewed systems.

-Security: AES-256-CBC + HMAC-SHA-256.

-Feedback: LED status + planned PostgreSQL logs.
+The **Secure Telemetry Monitoring System** is a prototype designed for uncrewed vehicles on Raspberry Pi.
+It focuses on **tamper-resistant telemetry and command channels**, combining:
+- AES-256-CBC encryption for confidentiality,
+- HMAC-SHA-256 validation for integrity,
+- LED status feedback for instant operator awareness,
+- and planned PostgreSQL logging for long-term auditing.

 ## Features